alan-turing-institute/data-safe-haven/docs/source/deployment/setup_context.md

-(deploy_context)=
+(setup_context)=

-# The Data Safe Haven Context
+# Set up a Data Safe Haven context

-The 'Context' contains some basic metadata about your TRE deployment.
+The 'context' contains some basic metadata about your TRE deployment.
 It defines the name of your TRE and the subscription where the supporting resources should be deployed.

 :::{important}
-The Context **must** be configured before any TRE components can be deployed.
+The context **must** be setup before any TRE components can be deployed.
 :::

 ## Configuration